Pikachuxxxx/Pikachuxxxx.github.io/RazixEngine/_posts/2021-06-16-razix-engine.md

  ---

 WARNING: Currently Razix is WIP and the renderer is undergoing major design overhaul hence nothing will make sense

-# About
-Cross-Platform 2D and 3D engine with multi render API support (OpenGL, Vulkan DirectX 11, GXM, GCM, GNM and GNMX).
-Supports a wide range of Renders with extreme emphasis on scene optimization and implementing state-of-the art rendering techniques.
-The engine architecture supports a very educational and optimized design.

 View the [Trello Board](https://trello.com/b/yvWKH1Xr/razix-engine) and the [Architecture notes](https://drive.google.com/file/d/1y5ZFf-h02z3cx6WmUzR8giKScvORzmwx/view?usp=sharing)